mrmonaghan/mrmonaghan.github.io/_posts/2019-08-23-Building-Interactive-Scripts-With-GetUserChoice.md

 "But this is Powershell!" you cry, "What of the objects?"

 Fret not, anonymous friend; in addition to the manually defined input in the previous examples, Get-UserChoice also accepts objects and (probably more importantly) objects from the pipeline.
-This allows us to leverage the command when we're generating a list of options dynamically:
+This allows us to leverage the command when we're generating a list of options dynamically and send the results down the pipeline:

 ![_config.yml]({{ site.baseurl }}/images/blogimages/Get-UserChoice_EX2.png)